Skip to content

 Periodic review ← prune stale learnings

-The flywheel isn't a tool.
-It's a practice.
-The tool just makes the practice lower-friction.
+The flywheel is a practice.
+The tool just makes it lower-friction.

 The Takeaway